South Jersey Ant Control

 Color: Reddish brown.

-Behavior: Although the vast majority of stings result only in a raised welt, a person allergic to insect stings could experience serious reactions.
+Behavior: Fire Ants are known for their distinct defensive behavior of stinging.
+Although the vast majority of stings result only in a raised welt, a person allergic to insect stings could experience serious reactions.
 Also, a person seldom receives just one sting.
 Rather, dozens or even hundreds of stings can be inflicted quickly on a person accidentally kneeling or standing next to or on a fire ant mound.

 Fire ants may construct mounds next to the foundation and enter homes through holes or other exterior cracks.